diannel231/exact-and-inexact-retrieval/README.md

 ### get_file_name_from_docIdDict()
 gets the file name from the document Id dictionary

-### buildIndex()
-The primary function for constructing the inverted index using the list of documents.
-It first tokenizes the documents then converts to the inverted index form.

 ### build_idf_dict()
 Creates the term frequenxy-inverse document frequency list